xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 - Layer 2 UNI and L2VPN configuration

 ### BGP configuration for EVPN
-BGP configuration is simplar to what we did in our previous tutorial.
-However, since we have multiple PE nodes here, we need to establish full mesh BGP with EVPN AFI here.
-For simplicity, we are using P2 as a route-reflector.
-In real time deployment, it is recomended to use dedicated route reflectors in the netwrok.
-The following config snippet shows the BGP confifuration on all the PEs and the RR node.
+BGP configuration is similar to what we did in our previous [tutorial](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-3/).
+However, since we have multiple PE nodes here, we need to establish full mesh BGP with EVPN AFI.
+For simplicity, we are using P2 as a route-reflector (RR).
+In real time deployment, it is recommended to use dedicated route-reflectors in the network.
+The following config snippet shows the BGP configuration on all the PEs and the RR node.

 _**PE1**_